kids encyclopedia robot

 Membership

 The club has always promoted clean government and public-spiritedness.
 Many of its early members, notably cartoonist Thomas Nast, were instrumental in breaking "Boss" Tweed's corrupted political organization.
 (A future club president, Elihu Root, served as one of Tweed's defense counsels.)
 Manhattan District Attorney and club member Charles S. Whitman used the privacy afforded by the club to secretly interview witnesses during his investigation of the case that sent NYPD Lt.
-Charles Becker, a corrupted police officer, to the electric chair in 1915.
+Charles Becker, a corrupt police officer, to the electric chair in 1915.
 Whitman had previously founded the Night Court and was elected New York Governor as a result of the trial.

 Fifteen U.S. presidents have been members of the club, and two, Theodore Roosevelt and Chester A. Arthur, were members prior to entering the White House.
 Two former presidents, Ulysses S. Grant and Herbert Hoover, were active members after leaving office.